 Data Tables in LWC (Lightning Web Components)

-Data Tables in LWC is one of the popular base components that you will reach out to when ever you want to display list of records.
+Data Table in LWC is one of the popular base components that you will reach out to whenever you want to display a list of records.

 Data Tables are very popular in Aura Components and in Salesforce Classic too, with the only difference that they are referred to as Page Block Tables.